Why Retention is the New Growth

 Once you know where your users are, you can create personalized marketing campaigns that help you reduce churn and create more champions and evangelists for your brand.
 Best of all, knowing these separate groups allows you to achieve better ROI by focusing your efforts on those most likely to convert.

 Tying It All Up

-While customer retention doesn’t improve overnight, having these four strategies in place will help reduce your churn and keep your existing customers back for more:
+While customer retention doesn’t improve overnight, having these four app retention strategies in place will help reduce your churn and help you retain app users on any app store:

 - Understand your customer and their pain points

 - Provide your users with a great first-time experience and try new app engaging ideas

 - Maximize engagement with a relevant message at the right time

 - Use data and app engagement analytics to map your users’ stage and nudge them appropriately

 This blog is not meant to pit acquisition against the app retention rate.
 Understanding what makes your users thrive within your app (and what doesn’t), can help build an even stronger acquisition strategy that focuses on the right users and boosts customer lifetime value.